 Bring your own fold-out chair and a gourmet food and wine hamper, find a great spot with a view or picturesque scenery, and spend the afternoon with a glass of wine and some great conversation.

 Turn your picnic into an occasion to remember with a fantastic cheese board paired perfectly to suit your wine selection.
 A mixed cheese platter is perfect for entertaining.
 While a bottle of cab sav and a round of Camembert might be your go-to wine and cheese pairing for a casual BBQ, there’s a whole world of wine and cheese boards to explore if you want to try something different.

-If you’re looking for great cheese board ideas to go with your foodie's savoury hampers, we’ll help with some advice on the best cheeses, nibbles, and Australian wine combinations so you can make your own picnic cheese board.
+If you’re looking for great cheese board ideas to go with your foodie's gourmet hampers, we’ll help with some advice on the best cheeses, nibbles, and Australian wine combinations so you can make your own picnic cheese board.
 For a ready-made option that includes perfectly paired food combinations, order one of our delicious cheese hampers for picnicing made easy .

 How to make the ultimate cheese platter

 Creating the ultimate cheese board is all about complementing flavours.
 You should offer at least five different cheeses with a range of mild to strong flavours.